FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.2 and Inkscape 0.48/Module 2 Lab.md

 31. Select USA_Contiguous_Lambert_Conformal_Conic from the recently used list.
 Make sure that the CRS parameters show at the bottom of the selector.
 If not, temporarily select a different CRS, then select USA_Contiguous_Lambert_Conformal_Conic again.
 32. Click OK to copy the parameters.
 33. Change the Name to Modified_USA_Contiguous_Lambert_Conformal_Conic.
 Your Custom CRS Parameters should look like Figure 15.
-34. Click on ProjectProperties and change the map projection to the newly created Modified_USA_Contiguous_Lambert_Conformal_Conic
+34. Click on Project->Properties and change the map projection to the newly created Modified_USA_Contiguous_Lambert_Conformal_Conic

 ![Copied Parameters for our Custom Lambert CRS](figures/Copied_Parameters_for_our_Custom_Lambert_CRS.png "Copied Parameters for our Custom Lambert CRS")